fluxninja/aperture/docs/content/reference/blueprints/policies/service-protection/average-latency.md

 <ParameterDescription
     name='policy.latency_baseliner.long_term_query_periodic_interval'
-    description='Periodic interval for long-term latency query, i.e. how often the query is run.' type='string'
+    description='Periodic interval for long-term latency query, i.e., how often the query is run.
+The value should be a string representing the duration in seconds.' type='string'
     reference=''
     value='"30s"'